-creolepeppa 2 Posted April 12, 2019 Share Posted April 12, 2019 It seems a waste to travel to a place and not try the local food.
+creolepeppa Posted April 12, 2019 Share Posted April 12, 2019 It seems a waste to travel to a place and not try the local food.
 And I don't mean in the high end restaurants I mean local.
 The best chicken I ever had was street fried chicken in India where I saw the guy pull the chicken out of the hot grease then just grab it with his hands and toss some dry seasoning on it that made it amazing.
 He must have no more feeling in his palms but the food was great.
 Not to mention street side samosas for 2 rupees.
-Link to post Share on other sites
+Link to comment Share on other sites More sharing options...

-realdaffyduck 53 Posted April 12, 2019 Share Posted April 12, 2019 Absolutely agree - part of the enjoyment of traveling is to try all the local foods, especially street vendors.
+realdaffyduck Posted April 12, 2019 Share Posted April 12, 2019 Absolutely agree - part of the enjoyment of traveling is to try all the local foods, especially street vendors.
 A good friend of mine just won‘t have any of that - he‘s a Brit, and he lives on a diet of Heineken, Fish and Chips, Pork Chops and Bangers & Mash.... any efforts to get him to even try Thai food results in a rejection „because it‘s not Fish & Chips“.
-He does, though, allow himself to drink Singha Beer and Beer Lao, because „... it‘s close enough to a Heinie...“ [emoji849] Link to post Share on other sites
+He does, though, allow himself to drink Singha Beer and Beer Lao, because „... it‘s close enough to a Heinie...“ [emoji849] Link to comment Share on other sites More sharing options...

-Herbby 124 Posted April 15, 2019 Share Posted April 15, 2019 Absolutely agree - part of the enjoyment of traveling is to try all the local foods, especially street vendors.
+Herbby Posted April 15, 2019 Share Posted April 15, 2019 Absolutely agree - part of the enjoyment of traveling is to try all the local foods, especially street vendors.
 A good friend of mine just won‘t have any of that - he‘s a Brit, and he lives on a diet of Heineken, Fish and Chips, Pork Chops and Bangers & Mash.... any efforts to get him to even try Thai food results in a rejection „because it‘s not Fish & Chips“.
 He does, though, allow himself to drink Singha Beer and Beer Lao, because „... it‘s close enough to a Heinie...“ [emoji849] What a fucking waste.
-Link to post Share on other sites
+Link to comment Share on other sites More sharing options...

-creolepeppa 2 Posted April 15, 2019 Share Posted April 15, 2019 Absolutely agree - part of the enjoyment of traveling is to try all the local foods, especially street vendors.
+creolepeppa Posted April 15, 2019 Share Posted April 15, 2019 Absolutely agree - part of the enjoyment of traveling is to try all the local foods, especially street vendors.
 A good friend of mine just won‘t have any of that - he‘s a Brit, and he lives on a diet of Heineken, Fish and Chips, Pork Chops and Bangers & Mash.... any efforts to get him to even try Thai food results in a rejection „because it‘s not Fish & Chips“.
 He does, though, allow himself to drink Singha Beer and Beer Lao, because „... it‘s close enough to a Heinie...“ [emoji849] Ha, fish and chips are terrible.
 There's absolutely no seasoning on the fish or in the batter they fry it up in.
 It takes a strong ale just to get it down your throught.
 You'd think it's impossible to make seafood dry and bland but the Brits have perfected it.
-Link to post Share on other sites
+Link to comment Share on other sites More sharing options...

 Recommended Posts